 Metal parts will be easier to maintain if wiped frequently with a damp cloth.
+Do not use any steam cleaner.

 EXTERIOR

 Clean with mild soap and warm water, rinse and dry with a soft cloth.
 Do not use abrasive materials.
 Do not spill water in the vents.
 If the power lead becomes soiled wipe it with a damp cloth.